JoaoCordeiro1240466/ARQSOFT_1240466_1240464/README.md

 #### Solution

-Use a service layer to query ISBNdb and Google Books APIs in parallel.
+Use a service layer to query Google Books and Open Library Search APIs in parallel.

 - **Parallel requests** : reduce latency.
 - **Fallback logic** : ensure one source compensates if the other fails.